 Like the Q-Adapt line of headphones before them these seem to be geared towards the commuter that wants a stylish pair of ANC headphones.
 Design-wise these kind of look as if Libratone ripped the earbuds off of their Q-Adapt in-ears and attached it to a neckbud-style of headphones, so if you liked those then you’ll like these as well.

-You’ll get four levels of active noise cancelling, a feature that Libratone calls CityMix
+You’ll get four levels of active noise canceling, a feature that Libratone calls CityMix

 On top of that these also have an IPX4 water-resistance rating so if you find yourself in a rainstorm you won’t have to worry about them getting damaged.
 They’re also sweat-resistance if you decide to bring them with you on your next workout.
 The new TRACK+ Wireless headphones will be available in Cloudy White or Stormy Black color options for $199 when they go on sale early this year.